-The City proposes to carry out engagement with the owners and further investigation of these three buildings to better understand their history and significance. and whether they should be listed.
+The City proposes to carry out engagement with the owners and further investigation of these three buildings to better understand their history and significance.
 Following the research and engagement, options can be explored to recognise their history; this could include historic storytelling, interpretation, reconsidering the building's use, or heritage listing.

-City lead strategic planning and urban design Stakeholders and partners landowners, MOCA, CAHS, design and heritage professionals, the Department for Planning and Environment Timeframe medium term, 1-2 years Additional budget no - within existing budget
+strategic planning and City lead urban design landowners, MOCA, CAHS, design and Stakeholders heritage professionals, the and partners Department for Planning and Environment Timeframe medium term, 1-2 years no - within existing budget budget